 - Statement for lease and use space office (if any)

-- Office photos (minimum 3 photos : reception, signage of the company & office room with activity in it)
+- Office photographs (minimum of three photographs: reception, signage of the company, and office room with activity in it)

-- Statement of domicile issued by the company and must be acknowledged by the building management
+- Statement of domicile issued by the company and acknowledged by the building’s management

-- Company letterhead and copy/sample design for company stamp
+- Company letterhead and copy or sample design for company stamp

-- Foreigner: color copy passport with validity minimum 18 months and 4 blank pages
+- Foreigners: color copy of the passport with a validity of at least 18 months as well as four blank pages

-- Local: Indonesia ID card & Taxpayer Identity Number
+- Locals: Indonesia ID card and Taxpayer Identity Number

 - Family card